-Mooraback Walking Track is a 500m, grade 2 circuit hike located in Werrikimbe National Park, New South Wales.
-The hike should take around 15 minutes to complete.
+Mooraback Walking Track is a 500m, grade 2 circuit hike in Werrikimbe National Park, New South Wales.
+This hike typically takes 15 minutes to complete.

 Mooraback walking track is in Werrikimbe National Park near Mooraback campground and picnic area.
 It's a great way to enjoy snow gum forest and see native wildlife.
 Starting from Mooraback campground, this short 500m loop through the snow gums will delight nature lovers.
 As you stroll you may be joined by an eastern grey kangaroo or red-necked wallaby.
 Plenty of forest birds live here too.
 Eastern yellow robins, scarlet robins, grey and rufous fantails, and white-throated treecreepers are just some of the species you're likely to see.
 If you're lucky, you might spot rare birds like the olive whistler, rufous scrub-bird and sooty owl.